 Designed and crafted by someone who was searching for the perfect sleep aid, the Nodpod gets a first-class nod from sleep enthusiasts around the world.
 Nodpod is available in five colors: black, grey, blush pink, flamingo pink and purple.

-Another suitable option for side sleepers is our choice of Mask for Those Who Want a Bit of Luxury.Click here to see today's price for the Nodpod: Weighted Sleep Mask on Amazon
+Another suitable option for side sleepers is the Alaska Bear below.Click here to see today's price for the Nodpod: Weighted Sleep Mask on Amazon

 #4.
-Weighted Sleep Eye Mask Pillow Handmade by Candi Andi (great for tactile sensitivity)
+Weighted Sleep Eye Mask Pillow Handmade by Candi Andi (best for tactile sensitivity)

 Weighted Sleep Eye Mask Pillow Handmade by Candi Andi with a convenient adjustable strap.
 It is filled with natural flax seed, is microwavable and made of crushed velvet on one side and satin brocade on the other for those with tactile sensitivity.